utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 WHERE "polygons"."type" IN ("Rectangle")
 ```

-Let’s introduce now a subclass of `Rectangle`:
+Let's introduce now a subclass of `Rectangle`:

 ```ruby
 # app/models/square.rb